 Eligible Customer means a customer who is supplied by the Licence Holder under the Licence Holder's Deemed Standard Connection Contract.

-GSL 1 means the level 1 guaranteed service level in row 1 of the table in condition 6.2.
+GSL 1 means, in respect of a Licence Holder, the level 1 guaranteed service level in row 1 of the Licence Holder's table in condition 6.2.

 GSL 1 Payment means: